If you have fallen in love and are thinking about getting married again, you need to know how remarrying affects child support before you say, “I do.”

 This scenario is common in society today considering 40-50% of marriages in America have or probably will end in divorce¹.
-With that being said, when a married couple with children divorce, the higher income spouse usually is required to pay a set amount of child support to the other.
+With that being said, when a married couple with children divorces, whether amicably or a need for getting a divorce from a narcissist, the higher income spouse usually is required to pay a set amount of child support to the other.

 If The Custodial Parent Remarries

 If the parent who is considered the custodial parent remarries, the court-mandated child support payments will not usually be adjusted.
 For instance, if the wife has custody of the children, remarries, and is receiving child support, her child support payments will not be reduced if her new husband brings additional income.

 Family courts consider children to be the financial responsibility of the birth or custodial parents, not step-parents.
 Due to this, courts are reluctant to amend child support payments based solely on remarriage.

 Generally, family courts will only consider increasing or decreasing child support payments if one of the custodial/non-custodial parent’s income significantly changes.

 In keeping with the above scenario, if the husband remarries and his new wife also has income, child support payments will not usually be adjusted.
 The custodial parent can petition the court to reconsider the child support payments.
 However, again the court will be reluctant to change anything if the natural parent’s income has not significantly changed.